CanonicalLtd/maas-docs/en/manage-ha.md

 **The API server(s) must be now be referenced (e.g. web UI, MAAS CLI) using port 80 (as opposed to port 5240).**

+## Snap

+Setting up high-availability using snaps is relatively easy.
+To use snaps instead of a package distribution of MAAS:

+1. Set up PostgreSQL for high-availability as [explained above][postgresql-setup].
+PostgreSQL should run outside of the snap.
+1. [Install][snap-install] the MAAS snap.
+1. [Configure the snap][snap-config] by specifying the role appropriate for your particular setup.

 <!-- LINKS -->

+[snap-config]: installconfig-snap-install.md#initialisation
+[snap-install]: installconfig-snap-install.md#install-from-snap
 [concepts-controllers]: intro-concepts.md#controllers
 [rackd-communication]: installconfig-rack.md#communication-between-machines-and-rack-controllers
 [install-rackd]: installconfig-rack.md#install-a-rack-controller